linckosz/deezertest/README.md

    - Include the path to these 2 files to your nginx confguration file.

 2. SSL
-They are self-certificated, and use wildcard subdomain *.deezer.bru .
-NGIX should point to them:
+SSL for the somain brunodz.tk are available here:
-   - '/_INSTALLATION/ssl.crt'
+   - '/_INSTALLATION/brunodz.tk.crt'
-   - '/_INSTALLATION/ssl.key'
+   - '/_INSTALLATION/brunodz.tk.key'

 3. SQL
    - Import the file '/_INSTALLATION/demo_deezer.sql', it will create the database and the user 'demo_deezer' used by the PHP application.